 Resident surgical case data was examined from otolaryngology head and neck surgery residency programs at six participating institutions.
-These institutions included Harvard University, Georgetown University, University of California San Francisco, University of Colorado, University of Kansas, and Louisiana State University.
+These institutions included Harvard University, Georgetown University, Louisiana State University, University of California San Francisco, University of Colorado, and University of Kansas.
 Characteristics of the residency programs can be found in Table 1.

 ***